troytolhurst/web_server_databases/02_containers/03_connecting_to_a_database.md

 In this phase you will wrap a simple web application into containers and deploy them to a toy cloud hosting system we have provided.
-We've containerised our web server, deployed it, and now we're going to connect it to a database.
+We've containerised our web server and deployed it.

+Next we'd like to set up a cloud deployment with a database.
+Our last app was too simple to need a database however, so we'll shift to one that does.
+To deploy this, we'll need to deploy a database and connect to it.

 ## Objective